arn-c0de/InteractiveChecklists/README.md

 Checklist Interactive is an Android application designed for viewing and interacting with markdown and PDF checklists.
 It's built with Jetpack Compose and follows an MVVM architecture.

+> **Development status:** This repository is a development snapshot and not an official release.
+The app is functional and usable but still under active development and may contain experimental features, breaking changes, or instabilities.

+> **Entwicklungsstatus:** Dieses Repository ist eine Entwicklungsversion und keine offizielle Release-Version.
+Die App ist funktionsfähig und benutzbar, befindet sich jedoch noch in aktiver Weiterentwicklung und kann experimentelle Funktionen oder Instabilitäten enthalten.

 ## Features